 Alternatively, we can stall the pipeline.
 Remember, when we stall the pipeline, the instruction in the ID phase (which would be the branch) is not issued (a

-nopis issued instead).
+is issued instead).
 We also said that the IF and ID phase simply re-execute, i.e., their registers are not updated.As it turns out, this is not completely true.
 If the PC would not be updated, the IF phase would fetch the same instruction again (the

-sub), and we would be in the exact same situation.
+), and we would be in the exact same situation.
 Thus, the PC is updated for a control hazard.
-The ID register and PC1 are not updated, however, because if they did, thesubinstruction would make it to the ID phase, which is exactly what we want to avoid).Here is how the program would executed using pipeline interlock.
+The ID register and PC1 are not updated, however, because if they did, thesub

 Cycle IF ID EX MA WB 1 add 2 j add 3 sub j add We detect a stall 4 xor j nop add PC is updated so when the IF re-executes, a different instruction is loaded 5 ori xor j nop add Try it out.
 Run this program using branch interlock.